STMSharp 2.0.0

 Features

-• Transaction-based memory model: Manage and update shared variables without needing locks.
+• Transaction-based memory model: manage and update shared variables without explicit locks.

 What is Software Transactional Memory (STM)?